Ylianst/ESP-IQ2020/README.md

 ![image](https://github.com/user-attachments/assets/98956d57-a019-4aae-a9b1-cd4c24e18b67)

-In the picture below you will notice I have the expansion board attached with 8 expension connectors, your hot tub will generally have 1 or 2 expansion connectors.
+In the picture below you will notice I have the expansion board attached with 8 expansion connectors, your hot tub will generally have 1 or 2 expansion connectors.
 If they are all busy, you will need to get an expansion board.
 Double check all the wires, you should not need to force anything, the wires should fit just right.

 ![IQ2020-ESP3](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/c52b676b-e35c-474c-8919-2fc57302d0fb)